Graysonia, Nashville & Ashdown Railroad: History

 The trackage can be traced to the Memphis, Paris and Gulf Railroad, incorporated in 1906.
 That line's original vision was to link Nashville, Arkansas to Memphis, Tennessee and Paris, Texas.
 The name changed in 1910 to the Memphis, Dallas and Gulf Railway.
 The railroad constructed a line from Ashland, Arkansas to Shawmut, Arkansas, about 61 miles.
 When the railroad went into foreclosure in 1922, the Graysonia, Nashville & Ashdown was incorporated to purchase the entire Ashland-to-Shawmut route.
-However, the Nashville to Murfreesboro segment was purchased by another line, and 19 miles were abandoned, leaving the Graysonia with about 27 miles from Nashville to Ashdown.
+However, 19 miles were abandoned, and the 15-mile segment from Nashville to Murfreesboro ended up with the new Murfreesboro, Nashville, Southwestern Railway, which ran it until the that line too was abandoned in 1952.
+That left the Graysonia with about 27 miles from Nashville to Ashdown.
 (Graysonia, Arkansas, then a lumber mill town and now a ghost town, did not end up on the final route, being northeast of and not between Nashville and Ashdown.)

-By mid-century, 75% of the line's business came from hauling cement and quarry rock.
+By mid-century, 75% of the Graysonia’s business came from hauling cement and quarry rock.
 The trackage was relocated in the 1960s to make room for a dam project.
 In 1998, the line was purchased by the Kansas City Southern.

 The trackage was subsequently leased to Watco in 2005, and is currently operated by the Arkansas Southern Railroad.